Stored Routine Limitations

 - BEGIN (WORK) is treated as the beginning of a BEGIN END block, not a transaction, so START TRANSACTION needs to be used instead.

 - The number of permitted recursive calls is limited to max_sp_recursion_depth.
-If this variable is 0, recursivity is disabled.
+If this variable is 0 (default), recursivity is disabled.
+The limit does not apply to stored functions.

 There are also further limitations specific to the kind of stored routine.